canonical/operator/HACKING.md

    link to the full changelog.
 8. Change [version.py][ops/version.py]'s `version` to the
    [appropriate string](https://semver.org/).
+9. Update the pinned charm versions in `.github/workflows/*-charm-tests.yaml` to the latest version of the charm's `main`.
+If they fail in the PR, bump them back to the previous pin (and push on the charm team to get it fixed).
-9. Add, commit, and push, and open a PR to get the changelog and version bump into main (and get it merged).
+10. Add, commit, and push, and open a PR to get the changelog and version bump into main (and get it merged).
-10. Back in the GitHub releases page, tweak the release notes - for example, you might want to have a short paragraph at the intro on particularly noteworthy changes.
+11. Back in the GitHub releases page, tweak the release notes - for example, you might want to have a short paragraph at the intro on particularly noteworthy changes.
-11. Have someone else in the Charm-Tech team proofread the release notes.
+12. Have someone else in the Charm-Tech team proofread the release notes.
-12. When you are ready, click "Publish".
+13. When you are ready, click "Publish".
 (If you are not ready, click "Save as Draft".)

 This will trigger an automatic build for the Python package and publish it to [PyPI](https://pypi.org/project/ops/)) (authorisation is handled via a